iltgg/tdsb-qr-generator/README.md

 # tdsb-qr-generator
-This is intended for entertainment purposes only
+This is intended for entertainment purposes only,
-No information is sent
+No information is sent,
+Mobile only

 _____________________________________________________